 It is illegal to continue driving after an officer makes a clear request.
 This is detailed in Florida Statute § 316.1935.
 Fleeing and eluding is a serious felony offense that may include prison time and mandatory license revocation.
 Depending on the circumstances of your case, several negative outcomes are possible.
 Charges of fleeing and eluding can escalate when the alleged offender is accused of drinking and driving or reckless driving that resulted in serious bodily injury or death.

 Speak with a West Palm Beach DUI Defense Attorney Immediately

 You could lose your civil rights, such as the right to vote or own a firearm, for a DUI fleeing and eluding conviction, even if you have never previously been convicted of a crime.
 When facing such charges, it is essential that you hire an attorney who has decades of experience handling such cases.
 For over 30 years, Attorney Brian Gabriel has practiced criminal defense, and has extensive knowledge in DUI cases.
-Call 561-622-5575 or contact us online for a free consultation.
+Call 561-622-5575 or complete an online contact form for a free consultation.